Subscriptions are Sold Out

 Written by Aleshea Harris

 November 20 – 24, 2019 at The Ex

-What to Send Up When It Goes Down is a community ritual created in response to the deaths of Black people as a result of racialized violence.
+The Movement Theatre Company’s production of What to Send Up When It Goes Down is a play-pageant-ritual-homegoing celebration in response to the physical and spiritual deaths of Black people as a result of racialized violence.
 As lines between characters and actors, observers and observed blur, a dizzying series of vignettes build to a climactic moment where performance and reality collide.
 Meant to disrupt the pervasiveness of anti-blackness and acknowledge the resilience of Black people throughout history, this theatrical work uses parody, song, movement, and audience participation to create a space for catharsis, reflection, cleansing, and healing.